How to Build an MVP: A Step-by-Step Framework for Startups

-Key takeaway
+Key Takeaways

-- Define the right problem
+- Define the right problem before touching a feature list

-- Validate demand with real users
+- Validate demand with real users, early

 Table of Contents